RabinaAuget/mini-projet-docker/README.md

 + The second module is a web application written in HTML + PHP that allows the end user to obtain a list of students.

-And here are the application files: student_age.py: contains the API source code in Python student_age.json: contains the student's name and age in JSON format Requirements.txt: contains all packages to be installed to run the application You need to update the following line before running the website container so that api_ip_or_name and port match your deployment. index.php: PHP page where the end user will be logged in to interact with the service to list students with their ages.
+And here are the application files:

++ student_age.py: contains the API source code in Python
++ student_age.json: contains the student's name and age in JSON format
++ Requirements.txt: contains all packages to be installed to run the application
++ index.php: PHP page where the end user will be logged in to interact with the service to list students with their ages.

 # My role

 Our task will be to create the following files according to the source files and instructions communicated by the development team:

-Dockerfile: the file that will be used to build the API image docker-compose.yml: to launch the application (API and Frontend) docker-compose-registry.yml: to create a private registry where we'll store our docker images, and a web interface that will allow us to manage the registry from a browser.
++ Dockerfile: the file that will be used to build the API image
++ docker-compose.yml: to launch the application (API and Frontend)
++ docker-compose-registry.yml: to create a private registry where we'll store our docker images, and a web interface that will allow us to manage the registry from a browser.

 # Infrastructure:

 For this project, I will use the following technologies:

-.
-Physical host: Windows 11
++ Physical host: Windows 11
-.
-Virtualbox 7.0
++ Virtualbox 7.0
-.
-Centos Stream 9
++ Centos Stream 9
-.
-Docker version 26.1.1 build 4cf5afa
++ Docker version 26.1.1 build 4cf5afa
-.
-Docker Compose version v2.7.0
++ Docker Compose version v2.7.0